Rahul-Raviprasad/Machine-Learning/Artificial Intelligence/AINotes.md

 We tend to think in terms of changes.
 And we can develop symbols for these representations mostly the vocabulary would contain increase , decrease, change, appear and disappear.
 For each of these we can have a !
 NOT variation.
 So in total 10 things are possible.

+Trajectory
+trajectory frame

+generally we tend to think in terms of some object moving in a trajectory.
+This has elements like the object itself moving from a source to a destination, and an agent to make that transition happen, using some instrument.
+There might be beneficiary who is benefitted by it, there might be some sort of conveyance also involved.

+###### How to write better stories?
+Rule 1: Don't use pronouns, it adds to the syntactic burden.
+In German and Russian, the noun is decorated by gender, this reduces the ambiguity by 3, so they can get away with pronouns.
+English speakers can't do this.

+Rule 2: Don't use former or latter most people can't figure out what we are referring to without having to stop and go back to check.

+Rule 3: Don't call a shovel a spade the reader can't tell if it was deliberate or accidental. whether there are 2 things or you are still talking about the same stuff

 ## Quotes